karottenreibe/karottenreibe.github.com/_posts/2009-10-19-ruby-c-extension-2.markdown

     Continuing yesterday's post, I explore the
     subtleties of crossing the border from Ruby gem land to Ruby C extension land.
-title: Ruby C Extensions Part 2 -- Documentation vs Diving
+title: 'Ruby C Extensions Part 2: Documentation vs Diving'
 ---

 This is part 2 of the tale of my adventures